Creating your personal website using Quarto

 packages.

-Though still relatively new, Quarto has the data science community abuzz – it’s versatile, user-friendly, and looks pretty great out-of-the-box (while still being customizable).
+That said, Quarto has the data science community abuzz – it’s versatile, user-friendly, and looks pretty great out-of-the-box (while still being customizable), and there’s an ever-growing number of excellent resources (see Mickaël Canouil’s awesome-quarto as a starting point) to help you on your own Quarto journey.

 Create the scaffolding for your website